 A relatively new generation of radon detection devices aimed at the homeowner has come on the market.
 Like smoke detectors and carbon monoxide monitors, these new devices are affixed permanently in your home and provide a continuous reading of radon gas levels.
 Some of them can be accessed remotely from your smartphone.
 Like the professional testing equipment, these devices provide a radon-level reading in real time and may offer you reassurance post-testing and post-mitigation.

 Radon contamination can be a serious problem, but it need not be.
 Passive preliminary radon test kits are widely available and are inexpensive or free.
 You can conduct passive tests yourself.
-Radon mitigation, where needed, employs a variety of strategies.
+Radon mitigation, where needed, employs a variety of strategies, including a radon mitigation system and sealing your lowest level.
 A radon mitigation contractor can recommend the one most suited to your home, the one that will best address the particulars of its radon infiltration.